top of page

 Importance of Location

-If you have children, consider proximity to schools.
+If you have children, consider the proximity to schools.
 In fact, homes located within school districts can see property values rise by 20% due to demand from families.

 Accessibility and Transportation